hashimoto52/getting_and_cleaning_data/README.md

 # Getting and Cleaning Data
-Peer-graded Assignment: Getting and Cleaning Data Course Project
+This README is Peer-graded Assignment of Getting and Cleaning Data in Coursera.

 ## Data
 Here are the data for this project: